Serious Mental Illness - Adults

 Psychotropic medication maintained for at least one year

 Frequent crisis contacts with a mental health center for more than six months as a result of a persistent psychiatric illness

 Post Traumatic Stress Disorder (PTSD)

 Don’t let serious mental illness become the defining factor in your life or in the life of someone you love.
 Contact Behavior Management Systems to begin the road toward positive possible change.
 Referrals and inquiries are handled by our reception staff—they can be reached by calling the office nearest you.
-Walk In Screenings are also provided at the Mainstream Campus Monday through Friday call
+Walk In Screenings are also provided at the Mainstream Campus during the following days and times:

 Services available at Behavior Management Systems for all of our programs listed below may include psychiatric medication management, individual therapy, co-occurring and chemical dependency services, family support and education, advocacy and education about community resources, multiple group opportunities, and education and support on activities of daily living.